SafeHome.org may receive compensation from some providers listed on this page. Learn More

 There’s no doubt that Yale offers some of the most durable and reliable locks in the industry.
 It’s kept them in business for over 150 years.
 They’ve kept up with the times, too, as their new touchscreen smart locks show.
 We could even use our Apple Key to unlock our Yale smart lock.
 Despite all the technology, durability and reliability remain at the core of all their locks.

-The heart of a Yale smart lock is its touch screen that’s sleek, responsive and packed with high-tech capabilities.
-With our Yale Code Keypad Lock, we were able to generate unique keycodes for each member of the family.
-That eliminated the need to hide keys in the yard and let us track when the kids got home from school by checking when their codes were used.
+We also found Yale locks easy to use and stylish.
+Their touch screen models are responsive.
+They also come packed with high-tech capabilities.
+With our Yale Code Keypad Lock, for example, we were able to generate unique keycodes for each member of the family.
+That alone eliminated the need to hide keys in the yard.
+It also let us track lock and unlock activity logs.

 >> Learn More: Important Safety Rules to Teach Your Children